-The goal of the oral presentation is for you to work collaboratively within a group to consolidate, critically analyse and convey (via written, verbal and visual delivery) relevant, current information regarding pathophysiological processes and the role of exercise in the context of your topic via presentation software.
-Oral and Written Piece You will work in groups and deliver a video recorded oral PowerPoint presentation on a specific condition that is relevant to cardiorespiratory and metabolic health.
+GOAL: The goal of the video oral presentation is for you to work collaboratively within a group to consolidate, critically analyse and convey (via written, verbal and visual delivery) relevant, current information regarding pathophysiological processes and the role of exercise in the context of your topic via using a common presentation software.
+PRODUCT: Oral and Written Piece FORMAT: You will work in groups and deliver a video recorded oral PowerPoint presentation on a specific condition that is relevant to cardiorespiratory and metabolic health.
 You will be required to nominate your topic in Week 2 by selecting from a list of topics on Canvas.
 You may also nominate your own topic, but this must be approved by the course coordinator during Week 2.
 PowerPoint presentations will be 15 minutes in duration.
-During Week 7 you will be allocated some time to work on your presentations as a group, using collaborative platforms.
-The group's final presentation slides are due to be handed in during your scheduled class of Week 11 and the complete video recording of the presentation is to be finalised and submitted during your scheduled class time of Week 12.
+During Week 7 you will be allocated some time to work on and receive feedback on your presentations as a group.
+The group's final presentation slides are due to be handed in during your scheduled workshop / tutorial class of Week 11 and the complete video recording of the presentation is to be finalised and submitted during your scheduled workshop / tutorial class time of Week 12.
 Explicit, detailed assessment criteria and the associated grading rubric relating to the presentation are available on the course Canvas site, and you should refer to these when preparing your presentations for submission and grading.
 At the time of submission during Week 12, you and your group members will be asked to supply a grade reflecting members contributions to the group.
 This grade will represent 0 - 10% of your final Task 2 grade.
-You will receive a numerical result against a grading rubric and feedback on presentations will be pr rovided.
-No. Learning Outcome assessed No. your ability to provide relevant background information about the condition, describe the recommended exercise testing and prescription guidelines and the effects of common treatments on the expected exercise responses and clinical status of individu Learning Outcome your ability to provide relevant background information about the condition, describe the recommended exercise testing and prescription guidelines and the effects of common Learning Outcome convey (via written, verbal and visual delivery) relevant, current information regarding pathophysiology the role of exercise in the context of your topic via presentation software.
-Oral and Written Piece You will work in groups and deliver a video recorded oral PowerPoint presentation on a specific contocardiorespiratory and metabolic health.
-You will be required to nominate your topic in Week 2 by topics on Canvas.
-You may also nominate your own topic, but this must be approved by the course Week 2.
-PowerPoint presentations will be 15 minutes in duration.
-During Week 7 you will be allocated on your presentations as a group, using collaborative platforms.
-The group's final presentation slide in during your scheduled class of Week 11 and the complete video recording of the presentation is submitted during your scheduled class time of Week 12.
-Explicit, detailed assessment criteria and the associated grading rubric relating to the presentation course Canvas site, and you should refer to these when preparing your presentations for submission.
-At the time of submission during Week 12, you and your group members will be asked to supply a grading rubric relation to supply a grading rubric relation to submission.
+You will receive a numerical result against a grading rubric and feedback on presentations will be provided in a timely manner.
+CRITERIA: A: No. Lo 1 your ability to provide relevant background information about the condition, describe the recommended exercise testing and prescription guidelines and the effects of common treatments on the expected exercise responses and clinical status of individu 2 the accuracy of your presentation content and the ability to disseminate the content though verbal and written platforms.
+3 your critical analysis of the relevant research supporting the roles for exercise and physical activity participation in the prevention and treatment of the condition.
+6 GENERIC SKILLS: Communication, Collaboration, Problem solving, Organisation, Applying technologies, Information I iteracy